FAFSA Verification: Admitted Undergraduate Students

 * Do not make any adjustments to the tax information once it has been transferred to the FAFSA.
 If any information is incorrect, please contact the Office of Financial Aid.

-Tufts verifies your data utilizing your CSS Financial Aid PROFILE, federal income tax information, income tax statements (such as forms W-2, 1099-SSA, 1099-MISC) and a verification worksheet.
+Tufts verifies your data utilizing your CSS Financial Aid PROFILE, federal income tax information, income tax statements (such as forms W-2, 1099-SSA, 1099-MISC) and a verification form that can be completed through IDOC.
 If we need additional documentation, we will request it when we review your FAFSA.

 IRS Tax Return Transcript